CJ - Criminal Justice

 CJ 874.
 Qualitative Methods (3).

 Practical introduction to qualitative research methods and their applicability in the social sciences.
 Provides an overview of the theoretical and philosophical perspectives informing qualitative research.
 Methods (design, data collection, data analysis and reporting) used in qualitative research for criminal justice and criminology are examined and applied.

 Faculty-directed readings and/or research in special areas of interest in the field of criminal justice.
-Prerequisite: consent of graduate coordinator and instructor.
+Prerequisites: graduate coordinator's and instructor's consent.

 Reviews and analyzes the functional and legal theories impacting the administration and operation of the judicial system.
 Examines actual practice as well as statutory and case law.

 CJ 893.
-Seminar on the Application of Criminological Theory 3 credit hours
+Seminar on the Application of Criminological Theory (3).

 Familiarizes students with critical issues facing the criminal justice system.
 Reviews issues which face law enforcement, the courts, corrections and the juvenile justice system, considering the integrity of the entire criminal justice system.